Marquis de Lally-Tollendal

 The family of Lally (also O'Lally or O'Mullally) were an Irish family originally from Tuam, County Galway, who distinguished themselves in the service of the Jacobite pretenders and in the French army.

 Titles

 Gerard Lally of Tullynadala was appointed a Baronet in the Baronetage of Ireland by the titular King James III and VIII (the "Old Pretender") on 7 July 1707.
 He was succeeded by his son, Thomas Arthur, who took part in the Jacobite rising of 1745.
 Upon his return to France in 1746, he was appointed Earl of Moenmoyne, Viscount Ballymole and Baron Tollendally, in the Peerage of Ireland, by the Stuart claimant.

 These titles were never recognised by the government in Great Britain (see Jacobite peerage).
-In about 1755, he was also named Comte de Lally and Baron de Tollendal by King Louis XV of France, although this may have been merely a recognition of his Jacobite title.
+In about 1755, he was also named Comte de Lally and Baron de Tollendal by King Louis XV, although this may have been merely a recognition of his Jacobite title.